Sauna: Use

-The heat will be greatest closest to the stove.
-Heating from the air will be lower on the lower benches as the hot air rises.
+The heat is greatest closest to the stove.
+Heating from the air is cooler on the lower benches as the hot air rises.
 The heat given by the steam can be very different in different parts of the sauna.
-As the steam rises directly upwards, it will spread across the roof and travel out towards the corners, where it will then be forced downwards.
+As the steam rises directly upwards, it spreads across the roof and travels out towards the corners, where it is then forced downwards.
 Consequently, the heat of fresh steam may sometimes be felt most strongly in the furthest corners of the sauna.
 Users increase the duration and the heat gradually over time as they adapt to the sauna.
-When pouring water onto the stove, it will cool down the rocks, but carry more heat into the air via advection, making the sauna warmer.
+When pouring water onto the stove, it cools down the rocks, but carries more heat into the air via advection, making the sauna warmer.

 Perspiration is the result of autonomic responses trying to cool the body.
 Users are advised to leave the sauna if the heat becomes unbearable, or if they feel faint or ill.
 Some saunas have a thermostat to adjust the temperature, but the owner of the sauna and the other bathers expect to be consulted before changes are made.
 The sauna stove and rocks are very hot—one must stay well clear of them to avoid burns, particularly when water is thrown on the rocks, which creates an immediate blast of steam.
 Combustibles on, or near the stove have been known to cause fires.
 Contact lenses dry out in the heat.
 Jewelry or anything metallic, including glasses, will get hot in the sauna and can cause discomfort or burning.